 Fraudsters can open an account themselves using fraudulent ID, or may convince someone who already has a bank account to receive money on their behalf.

-Chris received a direct message (DM) from someone he didn’t know on social media.
+An example of a money mule could look something like this - Chris received a direct message (DM) from someone he didn’t know on social media.
 The fraudster promised Chris a large amount of money if they could use his bank account to move money.
 Chris was suspicious, but the fraudster said it happens all the time.
 Chris eventually gave over his bank account details.
 The next day, a large sum of money was deposited into his account.

 Chris was then instructed to go to his bank and withdraw all of the deposited cash – and was told how much he’d get to keep.